 Generators must develop and maintain compliance programs in line with the template.

 The Commission completed the Generator technical performance standards rule change in October 2018, which proposed a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.
-The Commission outlined that following the making of any final rule, it will request that the Reliability Panel reviews the template for generator compliance programs for consistency with new access standards.
-This work will commence shortly.
+The Commission outlined that following the making of any final rule, it requested that the Reliability Panel reviews the template for generator compliance programs for consistency with new access standards.
+This work was completed in 2019.

 |Publication of AEMO's electricity demand forecast report||